-- minimising exposure to sun and sunscreen, for children under 6 months - planning the day's activities to reduce exposure to the sun, particularly between the hours of 10am and 2pm (11am and 3pm in daylight saving time) and check UV levels - covering as much of a child's skin as possible with loose fitting clothing - using a broad brim, bucket or legionnaire style hat to protect the child's face, neck and ears - providing shade for a child's pram, stroller or play area - staying in the shade as much as possible - applying sunscreen, broad spectrum 30+, at least 20 minutes before going outdoors - re-applying sunscreen every two hours.
+- minimise exposure to sun and sunscreen, for children under 6 months - plan the day's activities to reduce exposure to the sun, particularly between the hours of 10am and 2pm (11am and 3pm in daylight saving time) and check UV levels - cover as much of a child's skin as possible with loose fitting clothing - use a broad brim, bucket or legionnaire style hat to protect the child's face, neck and ears - provide shade for a child's pram, stroller or play area - stay in the shade as much as possible - apply sunscreen, broad spectrum 30+, at least 20 minutes before going outdoors - re-apply sunscreen every two hours.

 For further information on sun protection for children in your local area, please visit your state or territory Cancer Council website.
 Part 5 - Lacerations, cuts and crushing